 The city of Thessaloniki has developed as a long strip around the gulf of Thermaikos.
 The "Spatial Episodes" project consists of a series of playful points along this strip that at the same time function as stations for a public transport system of water vessels to replace the tram system which circulated along the quay at the turn of the century.

-ACHILLION is one of the eight vaporetto stations along the seafront will link the northwestern port and the airport, located southeast of the city, via passenger ferry.
+Achillion is one of the eight vaporetto stations along the seafront and will link the northwestern port and the airport, located southeast of the city, via passenger ferry.

 Relationship between sea and city

 The urban fabric of the town center is formed by a grid of axes that run parallel and perpendicular to the gulf, the sea always remaining present in a succession of streets that perspectivally "end" in the horizontal surface of the water.
 The sea and the city interpenetrate and confront each other with the most minimal zone of transition.

 Inside the structure and exposed to the sea, the visitor is confronted with only isolated views: the sea on one side, and the city on the other.
 The "suspended site" mimics the nearly absent transition between the city streets and the sea.

 A corresponding vessel is held under pressure by an electrically-powered air compressor.
 The size of the vessel allows for the necessary air supply to the pontoons even in the case of a temporary malfunction.

 The pontoons are partially filled with water; the level regulated by a simple pneumatic sensor and the aforementioned vessel.
 As the air within the vessel is compressed and under high pressure, only a short time is needed to fill the pontoons with low-pressure air.
 A minimum of three pontoons guarantees the structure’s stable horizontal position even in the case of an unevenly-distributed weight load.